alexk99/the_router/bras/bras_howto_eng.md

 ## 6.1.
 Dynamic "Vlan per subscriber" subscriber's interfaces

-The detailed descriptions of "vlan per subscriber" dynamic interfaces are provided in the chapter
+The detailed description of "vlan per subscriber" dynamic interfaces is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management.md#vlan-per-subscriber".
 I am going to briefly describe them in the context of our test lab.